-The BAE 1073DMP Desktop Mic Pre (link to check the price on Amazon) is a the first portable 1073 microphone preamplifier.
-This preamp is based on the design of the legendary Neve 1073 preamp and even has the same pre-amp circuit and the same Carnhill transformers as the 1073 and 1084.
+The BAE 1073DMP Desktop Mic Pre is the first portable 1073 microphone preamplifier.
+This preamp is based on the legendary Neve 1073 preamp design and even has the same pre-amp circuit and the same Carnhill transformers as the 1073 and 1084.

 BAE is synonymous with high-quality production and attention to detail in its replication of classic Neve hardware.
 Note that the DMP1073 lacks the EQ section of the original Neve 1073 (though the BAE 1073D does).

 This single-channel microphone preamplifier features a built-in power supply unit in its solid steel chassis.
 It boasts 71 dB of gain and has phantom power and phase flip switches.

 Additionally, the DMP1073 features a DI (direct inject) with 1 input and 2 throughs).
 This means we can run instruments through the DMP1073 as well, which makes this unit very flexible.

 Cloud Microphones CL-1

 The Cloud Microphones CL-1 is about as simple as it gets when it comes to mic pres.